tsegayeh/SQL-CSM/README.md

 Software used: 	SQL Server 2017 Developer Edition.<br />

 <b>1.
 Motivation</b> <br />
-As someone who transitioned from a humanitarian relef and development arena to the data world, I am trying to apply my passion for SQL database management to CSM, which is a practice in many development organizations.
-I used to feel the pain due to manual data management in such programs.
-Hence, my attempt to create a database that would help automation of data.<br />
+As a person transitioning from a humanitarian programs arena to the data world, I am trying to apply my passion for SQL database management to CSM, which is a practice in many organizations.
+I experienced first hand the pain of manual data management in such programs.
+Hence, my attempt to create a database that would help automate data processing and retrieval.<br />

 <b>2.
 Business requirement</b> <br />
 Manually managed Child Sponsorship programs are prone to error and delays.
 As a result, sponsors may quit, and funding may go down.
 This database is designed with a CSM web application in mind that would put business information on fingertips of program staff and management, leading to increased donor satisfaction and funding. <br />